UCSCLibrary/dams_project_mgmt/.github/ISSUE_TEMPLATE/bug-or-new-feature-template-.md

 ### Descriptive Summary

-A short description of the feature, including wireframes, screenshots, or videos if available
+A short description of the feature, including wireframes, screenshots, or videos if available.

+Consider using the User Story format:

+As a < type of user >, I want < some goal > so that < some reason >.

 ### Background

-As a < type of user >, I want < some goal > so that < some reason >.
+Additional information about the reason for the feature or story.

 ### Acceptance Criteria